rickosborne/blackwater/_guide/550-rulebooks-and-house-rules.md

 •	[Powers](http://www.sjgames.com/gurps/books/powers/): Good inspiration for building powers for Priests, and other characters with uncommon non-magical gifts.
 •	[Divine Favor](http://www.sjgames.com/gurps/books/divinefavor/): Rules for some (mostly non-human priests).

+## House Rules
+•	Characters may start with 100% of their wealth to spend on equipment, if they are homeless and it fits with their story line (see B26).
+•	Extra Effort in Combat rules are allowed (B357)
+•	Use the Dice + Adds optional rule (B269)
+•	Speed load (weapon/ammo type) skill lets you reload your weapon as a free action.
+A failed skill role means it takes the usual amount of time.
+A critical failure means you drop the ammo.
+•	Fast Draw skill exists for ammunition as well as weapons.
+Combining with the speed load skill means a player can retrieve ammo and load it into his weapon as 2 back-to-back free actions in the same round – slightly cinematic, but fun.
+•	Players can use an unspent character point to immediately reroll any dice roll for their character.
+This includes skills, defenses, reactions, or rolls made for the player by the GM (e.g. knowledge spells / skills).
+Players may make multiple rerolls per attempted action, but each time they do the point cost doubles (1 point on the first re-roll, 2 points on the second, 4 points on the third, etc.)
+•	Differential Size modifies for melee combat as discussed at http://www.sjgames.com/gurps/faq/FAQ4-3.html#SS3.4.2.23
+`Normally, the size modifier of your opponent is applied to your attack roll, whatever yours is.
+The problem is in some cases, it causes a big problem; for example, two ants (SM -10) have practically no chance of hitting each other unless they have Brawling-20+.
+To correct this, a new optional rule has been introduced:

+When two opponents face each other in melee combat, apply the difference in size modifiers as a bonus to the smallest attacker and as a penalty to the biggest.
+However, the bonus to a small opponent is limited to +4; attacking a wall ten times as big as you is no easier than hitting a wall four times as big – your reach limits where you can hit.`